bobblestiltskin/kali2minikube/README.md

 # kali2minikube
-A scripts to install minikube and dependencies on a vanilla kali raspberry pi 5 installation (https://www.kali.org/docs/arm/raspberry-pi-5/)
+Scripts to install minikube and dependencies on a vanilla kali raspberry pi 5 installation (https://www.kali.org/docs/arm/raspberry-pi-5/)

 I used